BOKO HARAM’S CONTINUING BOMBINGS: Working Masses Must Unite against Descent into Anarchy

 This is why the response of the labour movement to this menace is of extreme importance.
 First and foremost, labour have to recognize that the Boko Haram menace, just like other ethno-religious violence in Nigeria, is inseparable from the unresolved national question flowing from the colonial past of this Nation as well as the unjust capitalist socio economic arrangement which ensures only 1% of the population steals 95% of the oil wealth while over 80% live below poverty line.
 According to government statistics, about 28.14 million youths are unemployed, a 42% unemployment level among youths alone!

 It is against this background that the Boko Haram menace as well as the increasing and vicious spate of armed robbery and kidnapping has continued to defy all measures advanced by the government, police and security experts to curb it.
 This scourge of Boko Haram is not going to stop even with the N900 billion security vote in the proposed 2012 budget unless the underlying socio-economic issues are resolved.
-Unfortunately the Nigerian capitalist ruling class is unable to resolve this especially because the unjust system of greed, corruption and exploitation they preside over is actually the cause.

 Therefore, the Nigerian Labour Congress (NLC) and Trade Union Congress (TUC) have to go beyond mere condemnation of the violence and calling on government to improve security by strengthening the police etc. All these statements amount to window-dressing a government that has lost legitimacy.
 Labour should not forget that well before Boko Haram appeared on the scene it was “normal” for the rival gangs and factions of the ruling elite to deploy the weapons of provoking sectarian conflicts, assassination and violent vote rigging in their fight to get their bloody hands on the country’s wealth.
 We cannot expect the looters running the country to act in the interest of the majority.